Catel/Catel.Docs/src/vnext/reference/Catel.MVVM/Catel/MVVM/Auditing/AuditingManager.md

 public class AuditingManager
 ```

-Handles the auditing for MVVM inside Catel.Use this manager to register custom auditors.
+Handles the auditing for MVVM inside Catel.
+Use this manager to register custom auditors.